 Outline the rights, entitlements, services and supports available to families

 Discuss current issues in relation to rights, entitlements, services and supports available to families.

 Research information relevant to families to include rights entitlements and available supports.

 All students must complete the following to receive their accreditation.
 Portfolio/collection of work 50% Skills Demonstration 50%

 The cost of this course is €595.00 to be paid in full before the course commences please click here to make your payment Payment

 Trainers and Accreditation

-Community Law & Mediation & Ballymun Community Law Centre deliver this course.
-This course is QQI accredited by Irish National Organisation of the Unemployment (provider code 380460).
+This course is run by Community law & Mediation & Ballymun Community Law Centre.
+This course is QQI accredited in conjunction with Irish National Organisation of the Unemployment (provider code 380460).